saidake/simi/docs/Algorithms.md

 * `1 <= n <= 1000`

 ### Analysis

-Dropping the egg from floor `1` to the top floor `n` is the simplest way, but we also have another egg, it can be used to determine an aproximate range where the floor `f` is.
+Dropping the egg from floor `1` to the top floor `n` is the simplest method, but with the second egg, we can narrow down the approximate range where the floor `f` is located.

 * Case 1